mimferpo/Job-Tracker-App/README.md

 A simple job application tracker built with HTML, CSS, and JavaScript.
 The app allows you to add, edit, and delete job applications, search through your job records, and import/export job data as CSV files using SheetJS.

+# Get started
+Use the following link to get using it right away!
+[Visit the site](https://mimferpo.github.io/Jober/)

 ## Features

 - Add and edit job applications with company, position, date, status, and notes.